vishalbelsare/ag2/RFCs/001/[RFC] - AgentBus: Inter Agent Communication Model.md

 ## Agent Activation - Event Selectors

-In order to provide elegant way for Agents to activate on certain events, we propose concept of selectors, that take event and choose wheather event should activate agent or not.
+In order to provide elegant way for Agents to activate on certain events, we propose concept of selectors, that take event and choose whether event should activate agent or not.
 Attached to this selector would be code to be executed if agent is activated by the event.
 Agent can have several selectors, so that it can be activated by different events, and perform different actions.

 Two forms of Event Selectors are envisioned: